 “I am writing to say how valuable I found the course in Scriptwriting at Cardiff University.
 The course was run by Russ Gascoigne and I was studying for an M.A. in Screenwriting at Liverpool John Moores University at the time.
 Yours was a well-structured course that focused on the practicalities of scriptwriting and it certainly helped me with the Liverpool course.

-Later, I enrolled on the online workshop and received invaluable feedback.
+Later, I enrolled on the Scriptwriting Workshop Online and received invaluable feedback.
 I would certainly consider participating in another.”

 “The Scriptwriting Workshop Online is an amazing opportunity to get some critical advice from a professional.
 What’s even better is that you can fit it in around your busy life and that was definitely something that worked well for me.
 I found the advice very useful and now have a script that I’m really proud of.”